tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0a.md

 The amount of credits and the grade are determined by the number of submitted exercises, so also the exercises without stars count towards your final grade.
 There is also a course exam  which must be passed.
 The exam does not however count towards your grade.

 <!-- Jos haluat kurssilta suorituksen, tallenna opiskelijanumerosi [palautussovelluksen](https://studies.cs.helsinki.fi/fullstackopen2019) näkymään my submissions. -->
-If you want the university credits, save your student id number to the my submissions view on the [submission system](https://studies.cs.helsinki.fi/fullstackopen2019)
+If you want the university credits, save your student id number to the my submissions view on the [submission system](https://studies.cs.helsinki.fi/fullstackopen2019).
+To register university credits, you must have a Finnish social security number.

 ####  3 credits